-In the early 1900s ninety to ninety-nine percent of babies who were put in certain orphanages in the United States and Europe died within the first year in spite of adequate diet and professional medical attention.
+In the early 1900s ninety to ninety-nine percent of babies who were put in certain orphanages in the United States and Europe died within the first year.
+This happened despite being on an adequate diet and receiving professional medical attention.
 These babies were not suffering from any known disease, but were simply “wasting away.”

 Of the few babies who did survive their first year in an orphanage, all had extremely stunted growth, mental and physical retardation.
-When these orphanages were investigated it was found that the largest single reason for the above statistics was lack of touch and personal attention due to inadequate staffing; attendants barely had enough time to clean and feed the infants and plop them back into their solitary cribs.
+When these orphanages were investigated it was found that the largest single reason for the above statistics was lack of touch.
+They didn’t get enough personal attention due to inadequate staffing; attendants barely had enough time to clean and feed the infants and plop them back into their solitary cribs.

 Therapeutic massage is much more than merely touch, but touch itself does have therapeutic benefits as this story from history illustrates.